DOCTOR OF PHYSICAL THERAPY

 My constant smile, calling everyone “sunshine” and my not so great stick figure drawing on exercise sheets.

-I love baking and decorating cookies, building things with my hands, renovating reclaimed items, beach volleyball and being outside hiking with my husband and dogs (one that is adorable and one that causes trouble) - Pearl and Avery!
+I love baking and decorating cookies, building things with my hands, renovating reclaimed items, beach volleyball and being outside hiking with my husband, our son, and the dogs (one that is adorable and one that causes trouble) - Pearl and Avery!

 The University of Texas - Bachelor’s of Nutrition